Pokeglitch/poketre2/abstract-rgbds/README.md

 More than one Interface name can be provided.

 The named arguments are optional, though only two arguments will be supplied to this method.
-The first being this Instance, and the second being the Instance that just close which triggered this callback.
+The first being this Instance, and the second being the Instance that just closed which triggered this callback.

 It can also be a lambda method:
 ```